 What Can You Do With an Old Red Shoe? by Anna Alter

 Many children get really excited about completing DIY projects and reusing common household items.
-Empty tin cans, worn-out blankets and a lonely flip-flop can all be reinvented into new items.
+Empty tin cans, worn-out blankets, and a lonely flip-flop can all be reinvented into new items.
 Parents appreciate that this book has lots of simple projects with very common items, making it relatively easy to get an activity started with on-hand materials.
 Even better, the finished products are things that kids are likely to want to use, such as a pillow or an apron.

 We Are Extremely Very Good Recyclers by Lauren Child

 This book follows Lola as she learns about recycling her old toys from Charlie and enters a recycling contest.
 Because she only has two weeks, Lola recruits her classmates at school to help win the prize, a tree.
 The book also contains a tree poster so kids can track their recycling progress at home.
-The mixed-media artwork make this Charlie and Lola adventure super cute and engaging.
+The mixed-media artwork makes this Charlie and Lola adventure super cute and engaging.

 Compost Stew: An A to Z Recipe for the Earth by Mary McKenna Siddals

 This rhyming book contains delightful collage illustrations and explains how to whip up a batch of compost stew.
 Both of my kids were nuts over this book when they were around 3 years old (although it would be enjoyable for slightly older kids), and thankfully I liked the book enough to read it dozens of times in a week without tiring of it.
 This alphabet book is rhyming and has a delightful rhythm to it.

 The Adventures of a Plastic Bottle: A Story About Recycling by Alison Inches